earth-system-radiation/pyRTE-RRTMGP/docs/source/explanation/usage.md

 You can use any of the alternative names in your dataset, and use a mapping dictionary to map them to the correct gas.
 See {data}`~pyrte_rrtmgp.config.DEFAULT_GAS_MAPPING` for the default mapping.

-If any of the gases are not present in the dataset, it will be set to zero. `h2o` is required, and if it is not present, the package will raise an error.
+If any of the gases are not present in the dataset, it will be set to zero.
+RRTMGP requires some gases to be specified; if are not present the package will raise an error.

 The atmospheric input dataset also must contain the following core variables for computing gast optics: